20 Best Places to Visit in the South of France

 More Related Articles on PlanetWare.com

 Other Highlights of France: Many travelers begin a vacation in France by visiting the capital city of Paris.
 The TGV high-speed train takes just over 2.5 hours from Paris to Avignon, a good starting point to explore Provence.
-For other inspiration to extend a visit in France, read about the best places to visit in France.
+For more trip-planning inspiration, read about the best places to visit in France.
 Other top tourist destinations include Normandy and the Loire Valley.